-- Active involvement in the education and training of residents and fellows in CMFS.
+- Active involvement in the education and training of residents and fellows in Craniomaxillofacial surgery.

-Active Fellows must attend meetings at least once every three years in order to maintain fellowship.
-New Fellows are encouraged to present abstracts at the annual AACMFS meeting.
-Fellows have the full rights of membership including the right to vote and hold office.
+New Active Fellows are encouraged to present abstracts at the annual Academy meeting.
+Active Fellows have the full rights of membership including the right to vote and hold office.

 3.3.2 Emeritus Fellows.
-If an Active Fellow retires from the practice of craniomaxillofacial surgery they will be known as an Emeritus Fellow.
-Emeritus Fellows will not pay dues and will not be eligible to hold office but will be eligible to vote.
+If an Active Fellow retires from the clinical practice of craniomaxillofacial surgery he or she then will become an Emeritus Fellow.
+Emeritus Fellows do not pay dues and are not eligible to hold office but are eligible to vote.

 3.3.3 Associate Fellows.
 Associate Fellows will be Board certified surgeons in allied medical/surgical specialties such as Otorhinolaryngology, Plastic and Reconstructive Surgery, General Surgery, Neurosurgery, etc., and non U. S. or Canadian Oral and Maxillofacial Surgeons who otherwise meet the criteria for Fellowship.
 Associate Fellows may also be doctorate level individuals in other non-medical/surgical specialties such as speech pathology, or researchers with significant commitment/dedication to craniomaxillofacial surgery.
-Associate Fellows pay dues but may not vote or hold office.
+Associate Fellows must pay dues but are not eligible to vote or hold office.

 3.3.5 Honorary Fellows.
 Honorary Fellows will be those craniomaxillofacial surgeons or others who have had notable careers and who are otherwise ineligible for fellowship but who are elected to Membership by majority vote of the Active Fellows.
-Honorary Members do not pay dues, may not vote or hold office.
+Honorary Members do not pay dues and are not eligible to vote or hold office.

-The applicant must be an Oral and Maxillofacial Surgeon who has completed training but who does not yet meet the requirements of active fellow.
-The applicant must be certified by the American Board of Oral and Maxillofacial Surgery or by the Canadian equivalent.
-The applicant must be recommended by two active fellow sponsors.
-It is preferable that at least one sponsor resides in the vicinity of the applicant and that both are fully aware of his or her credentials.
-A substantial component of the applicants practice shall be major hospital-based craniomaxillofacial surgery as interpreted by the membership committee.
+The applicant must be an Oral and Maxillofacial Surgeon who has completed residency training but who does not yet meet the requirements for Active Fellows.
+The applicant must be recommended by an Active Fellow sponsor.
+A substantial component of the applicant’s practice shall be major hospital-based craniomaxillofacial surgery as interpreted by the Membership Committee.

 Postgraduate membership shall be for a maximum of 5 years after board certification.

-The postgraduate member pays academy dues, can attend meetings, but does not vote nor hold office.
+The postgraduate member pays Academy dues and may attend meetings, but is not eligible to vote or hold office.

 3.5 Notification of Fellowship.
-The Secretary shall inform each member of the Academy and the newly elected members of the results of the Board’s decision following the December BOD meeting and no later than January of the following year.
-The new Fellows will be informed and invited to attend the annual meeting.
+The Secretary shall inform each member of the Academy and the newly elected members of the results of all membership elections.

-3.7 Membership Size: The AACMFS membership shall not exceed 10% of the active membership of the American Association of Oral and Maxillofacial Surgeons.
+3.6 Membership Size: The Academy membership shall not exceed 10% of the active membership of the American Association of Oral and Maxillofacial Surgeons.

 MEETINGS OF MEMBERS